MikaelLundqvist/SCB-Engineers-Jonkoping/Engineer.md

 ![](Engineer_files/figure-markdown_github/unnamed-chunk-22-1.png)

 The oldest employees retire and new adolescents enter the job market.
-Suppose that the starting salary for respective group is determined by the age / salary structure.
+Suppose that the starting salary for the respective group is determined by the age / salary structure.

 ``` r
 by_year2 <- by + 1